phillycommunitywireless/phillycommunitywireless/content/en/people.md

 ## Steering Committee amd Community Advisory Board

-We are in the process of forming annual memberships in our steering committe and community advisory board.
+We are in the process of forming our annual membership for our steering committe and community advisory board.
 Stay tuned for more info on our team's organizational changes.

-## PCW Advisory Board
+## PCW Team

 Will Dean {{< fa cogs >}} \
 _Research and Data Services Librarian, Temple University Libraries_

-Helyx Chase Scearce Horwitz {{< fa cogs >}} \
-_Information Systems and Technology Manager, Movement Alliance Project_

 Jonathan Latko {{< fa cogs >}} \
 _Computer Recycling Center, Temple University_